 The Autoimmune Protocol is a diet that helps heal the immune system and gut mucosa.
 It is applicable to any inflammatory disease.

 We have a problem in this country with how we eat, treat disease and heal disease.
 AIP addresses inflammation in the gut that causes Autoimmune Disease.
 Autoimmune disease is a condition where the body cannot tell the difference between healthy tissue and foreign invaders and a hypersensitive reaction occurs.
 The body starts self-tissue attack.
 For months or perhaps years, this self-tissue attack can occur silently until full blown autoimmune disease develops.
 There are more than 80 types of “official” autoimmune disorders (and MANY more being discovered daily), but all autoimmune disease have in common is tissue self-attacking in places like the thyroid gland, brain tissue or salivary glands to name a few.

 - Nuts (including nut oils like walnut and sesame seed oils)

 - Beans/Legumes (this includes all beans like kidney, pinto, black as well as Soy in all its forms)

-- Grains (Corn, Wheat, Millet, Buckwheat, Sorghum, Amaranth, Rye, Spelt, Teff, Kamut, Oats etc)
+- Grains (Corn, Wheat, Millet, Buckwheat, Rice, Sorghum, Amaranth, Rye, Spelt, Teff, Kamut, Oats etc)